davidtag/llm/README.md

 3rd party packages for the heavy lifting.
 In particular, the computation of gradients (i.e., the "backward pass") is done manually, instead of relying on autograd systems, like the ones in PyTorch or Tensorflow.
-The Byte-Pair Encoding (BPE) algorithm is also manually implemented with no dependencies other than the `regex` library, and supports training the merges.
+The Byte-Pair Encoding (BPE) algorithm is also manually implemented with no dependencies other than a regex library, and supports training the merges.

 ## Quick Start